dslittle22/personal-website/pages/blog/posts/css-grid.md

 ```

 a lot of the time.
 For the `content` properties, it probably makes sense to just use the `space-evenly`-type values except for in niche situations.

+I think that's pretty much it!
+Hopefully this clears up these four CSS Grid properties.
+Note that all of these properties _except_ `justify-items` exist in Flexbox and do more or less the same thing, except all of the horizontal / verticals flip if you change the main axis by saying `flex-direction: column;`.

 [^1]: Values: start, end, center, stretch (default)
 [^2]: Values: start, end, center, stretch (default), space-around, space-between, space-evenly